kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 ### Emergency fund

-Statistics show that most americans live paycheck to paycheck.
+Statistics show that most Americans live paycheck to paycheck.
 This may not sound like a big deal when everything is flowing smoothly.
 But when emergencies arise like expensive medical bills, layoffs and such its important to have a cushion to save our selves.
 Due to unforeseen events like these, it is advised to save at least 3-6 months of monthly expenses as an emergency fund(1 year if self-employed).

 **Tip:** Most traditional banks offer very low interest rates but online banks like Ally offer high-yield savings accounts.
 Use one of these bank accounts for emergency funds and other short-term savings goals so your money is at least protected from inflation.